In this Article

 4. May lead to acidity

-Brinjal is believed to induce high levels of acidity in pregnant women, which may cause them anxiety and discomfort.
-To avoid high acidity levels, brinjal is not a recommended food item for pregnant women.
+Brinjal is known to induce high levels of acidity in pregnant women, which may cause them anxiety and discomfort.
+To avoid high acidity levels, brinjal in excess is not recommended for pregnant women.

 Ways to Add Eggplant in Your Diet